mdsteiner/EFAtools/cran-comments.md

 0 errors | 0 warnings | 1 note

-* Days since last update: 3 -> this is a patch fixing issues that were only discovered in the extended CRAN Package Checks after the initial submission.
+* Days since last update: 3 -> this is a patch fixing issues that were only discovered in the extended CRAN Package Checks after the initial release.